-The last call for applications is closed.
+Last (4th) call for applications is now closed.

-SYNTHESYS was initiated by CETAF and is funded by the European Community's Research Infrastructure Activity under the FP7 “Capacities" scheme.
-It runs over four years until 2013 and is coordinated by The Natural History Museum in London.
+SYNTHESYS was initiated by CETAF and is funded by the European Union’s Research Seven Framework Program (Infrastructure Activity, Grant no. 312253).
+The project is coordinated by The Natural History Museum in London.